Domain Wall Network: A Dual Solution for Gravitational Waves and Hubble Tension?

 Specifically, in this Letter, we utilize the second dataset released by Parkes PTA (PPTA) to probe a potential SGWB signal \cite{Kerr_2020}.
 The DW tension and the decay temperature are considered as two free parameters in our search for corresponding GW signals.
 We ascertain that specific parameter space of the DW network can account for the CPL process observed in the PPTA data, and the observed Hubble tension can be substantially alleviated by the concurrent production of dark radiation.
-This finding could serve as an essential hint towards a DW network's existence in the early Universe.
-Alternatively, if we consider the CPL process as an unknown background unrelated to a DW network, we can establish stringent constraints on DW parameters accordingly.
+Alternatively, if we consider the CPL process originates from other sources other than a DW network, we can establish stringent constraints on DW parameters.